nextcloud/documentation/admin_manual/configuration/configuration_database.rst

 because this will automatically be done by ownCloud when you login for the first time.

 In the ownCloud counfiguration in :file:`config/config.php` you need to set at least the **datadirectory** parameter to the directory where your data and database should be stored.
-No authentication is required to access the database therefore most of the default parameters could be taken as it:
+Note that for the PDO SQLite driver this directory must be writable (this is recommended for ownCloud anyway).
+No authentication is required to access the database therefore most of the default parameters could be taken as is:

 .. code-block:: php